Green and Sustainable Printing – 2019 Design Trends

 For a company or business looking to go green, you need to look for eco-friendly ways to dispose of MFPs, fax machines, and printers.

-Where possible, try to recycle toner bottles and cartridges.
+Where possible, try to recycle toner bottles and cartridges, either on your own or through a company that offers ethical printer cartridge recycling.

 4. Try to Encourage Sustainable Habits